Best Strollers of 2023

 A stroller protects your child from the sun when you're on the go—some better than others.

-Nuna strollers have oversized sun canopies providing almost complete coverage of the seat, whether in the form of additional canopy fabric (as seen on the Nuna MIXX) or a Dream Drape fabric shade that can be extended from the canopy (as seen on the Nuna Demi Grow).
+Nuna strollers have oversized sun canopies providing almost complete coverage of the seat, and the Nuna Demi Grow comes with two interchangeable canopy options: a Classic canopy, plus an Aire Protect canopy with side ventilation and a built-in sun/bug cover.
 Plus, Nuna strollers also have a removable seat insert that reveals a mesh backing for summertime strolls.

 The best strollers with large sun canopies include: